 Getting the Light Right

 Simply moving your plant to the brightest place in your home may not be the right solution.
 Plants can actually get too much light and scorched, dying leaves will result.
 Only sun-loving plants such as cacti, palms, and succulents should be in direct sunlight for most of the day.
-Of other plants, medium light or indirect bright light will suffice.
+Of other plants, medium-light or indirect bright light will suffice.
 An example of this is a well-lit room that gets dappled light or sunlight diffused by a sheer curtain.

-Just remember that the further away your move your plant from a light source, the light’s power drops exponentially.
-So you may love how that corn plant looks the far corner of your room, but if strong enough rays don’t reach it, the plant will suffer.
+Just remember that the further away from your move your plant from a light source, the light’s power drops exponentially.
+So you may love how that corn plant looks in the far corner of your room, but if strong enough rays don’t reach it, the plant will suffer.
 Sometimes is not feasible to have a plant in a spot that gets enough light, in which case you should invest in a grow light that mimics natural light and allows to grow plants in any lighting condition.

-Finding the right amount of light for your plants takes time and patience, but as long as you listen to what your plant is telling you, eventually you will find the sweet spot.
+Finding the right amount of light for your plants takes time and patience, but as long as you listen to what your plant is telling you, eventually, you will find the sweet spot.